8bitbuddhist/PixelMaestro/docs/show.md

 * MaestroSetRunningEvent: Sets a Maestro's running state.
 * OverlaySetOptionsEvent: Sets an Overlay's options.
 * RunFunctionEvent: Uses std::functional to run a function (not available on Arduino).
+* SectionAddOverlayEvent: Adds an Overlay to a Section.
+* SectionRemoveOverlayEvent: Removes a Section's Overlay.
 * SectionSetAnimationEvent: Changes a Section's current animation.
 * SectionSetCycleIntervalEvent: Changes the interval between animation cycles for a Section.